Chesterville, Ontario: Early settlement

-Around 1828, Thomas Armstrong and his son John established a saw mill and later a grist mill on land purchased from Hummel, and by 1838 it had attracted many settlers to the area, the settlement subsequently being named Armstrong's Mills.
-In these early days, the post and mail had to be collected by individuals from the mail office in Morrisburg, Ontario or Cornwall, Ontario, but in 1845 a post office was opened under the name of Winchester and the mail was delivered by horseback from Morrisburg.
+Around 1828, Thomas Armstrong and his son John established a saw mill and later a grist mill on land purchased from George Hummel that the deceased Merkley brothers had intended to use, and by 1838 it had attracted many settlers to the area, the settlement subsequently being named Armstrong's Mills.
+The original mills built by Armstrong burned in a fire around 1867.
+Many Irish immigrants settled in Chesterville in the 1830s-50s, some fleeing the Great Potato Famine.
+Many of these Irish settlers were Catholics and established St. Mary’s Catholic parish in the area.
+The settlements of Limerick, Boyne, and Connaught were originally settled and named by these Irish pioneers.

+In the early days of the village, the post and mail had to be collected by individuals from the mail office in Morrisburg or Cornwall, but in 1845 a post office was opened in the village under the name of Winchester and the mail was delivered by horseback from Morrisburg.

-Historical records suggest that although the post office was officially named Winchester, the community was known locally as Chesterville as early as the 1840s, and for a short time as Hummelville.
-The name East Winchester also seems to have been used during the 1860s and 1870s.
+Historical records suggest that although the post office and village were officially named Winchester, the community was known locally as Chesterville possibly as early as the 1840s, and for a short time as Hummelville.
+The name East Winchester also seems to have been briefly used during the 1860s and 1870s.
+Documents from 1855 and 1863 use the name Chesterville.
+The Canada Directory of 1857-58 notes that Chesterville [Winchester] “has a large trade with the surrounding country which is well settled.
+It has a tri-weekly mail and a population of about 500”.

 In July 1872, a telegraph office was opened in the village.
 Because the names of many local communities included the name Winchester (such as Winchester Township, West Winchester, East Winchester, North Winchester, and Winchester Springs), the Montreal Telegraph Company suggested that the name of the village be changed to avoid confusion.
 After a petition was circulated, the name was officially changed to Chesterville in 1875.

 In 1887, the Canadian Pacific Railway opened a station in the town, leading to further settlement and incorporation as a village in 1890.
-The town hall was built in 1867 and was subsequently used as a fire hall, jailhouse, court house, and movie theatre, and currently serves as the heritage center and museum.
+The town hall was built in 1867 and was subsequently used as a fire hall, jailhouse, court house, and movie theatre, and currently serves as the heritage center and village museum.

-The old iron bridge, built in 1888 to cross the Nation River and connect both sides of town, was replaced by a larger concrete bridge on November 21, 1950.
-The old iron bridge had replaced a smaller wooden one built in the 1840s.
+Local families

+Many of the original early settlers in the Chesterville district were Scottish and Irish immigrants as well as some Loyalist Germans from Williamsburg, Matilda, Stormont, and Grenville.

+Following the destruction of the Second World War in Europe, many Dutch families immigrated to Canada in the early 1950s-60s, settling in the Chesterville area.
+Many of these immigrants would go on to become successful and prominent members of the community, and Chesterville district continues to be home to a large Canadian-Dutch population.
+Chesterville held an annual Dutch Dance for many years at the local Legion.